kodify/technicaltest/README.md

-* If you need help creating the database schema, to create the empty database you can use:
+Extra: If you need help creating the database schema, to create the empty database you can use:
     php app/console doctrine:database:create
     php app/console doctrine:schema:update